Skip to main content

 Our friendly library team can signpost you to local book shops or your local public library to track down a copy.

-Our next online meet up will be in September where we will be reading “Outlawed ” by Anna North
+Our next online meet up will be in March where we will be reading Fried Green Tomatoes at the Whistle Stop Cafe by Fannie Flagg.

 Find out more.